 When we started out in 2017, MIT Technology Review wrote an article about the initial prototype of the technology, and we were subsequently contacted by waterparks who were interested in putting these in their properties.
 We ended up building a VR waterslide system with a German partner which funded the growth of our company, and eventually built the virtual reality snorkeling system into a fully fledged product today.
 We’ve had over half a million paid uses at our customers sites, been showcased at numerous trade shows and film festivals including Sundance Film Festival, and have built a profitable company in that time.
 We have installed our systems in over 15 countries at some of the top waterparks in the world, and are adding more every quarter.

 When COVID-19 hit, we assumed the worst since waterparks all around the world started shutting down.
 But as things are opening up, we’ve seen a surge of demand from waterparks who are looking to attract customers back to their locations.
 From the inception of our first system in Germany, we’ve built strict health and sanitation protocols into the product, since headsets are being shared by hundreds of users in a day.
 These protocols have given us a headstart in the post-COVID era, and combined with our revenue share business models, which lowers upfront costs for customers, we are in a great position to keep growing and expanding our customer base.

-None of this would have happened had we not experimented with something that sounded almost like a joke at the time (“water and VR?”).
+None of this would have happened had we not experimented with something that sounded almost like a joke at the time (“water and virtual reality?”).
 I believe we’re still scratching the surface of the abilities of this magical combination.
-We’re currently applying this technology to promote mindfulness and for therapy, and we believe aquatic VR can be a powerful tool in these fields.
+We’re currently applying this technology to promote mindfulness and for therapy, and we believe aquatic virtual reality can be a powerful tool in these fields.